gnolang/faucet-hub/README.md

 [reCaptcha v2](https://developers.google.com/recaptcha/docs/display) set up.

 To set up a reCaptcha for your faucet, check out the [reCaptcha Developer guide](https://developers.google.com/recaptcha).
-Once you set up reCaptcha for your faucet, you should also enable the Faucet Hub domain (https://faucet.gnoteam.com) in the reCaptcha dashboard.
+Once you have completed setting it up, you should also enable the Faucet Hub domain (https://faucet.gnoteam.com) in the reCaptcha dashboard.
 With this you will be able to use the site key to add your faucet in the Hub configuration.

 ### Adding your faucet to the Hub
 After setting up your faucet and obtaining a reCaptcha keypair, adding your faucet